 For many, seeing the wolfdogs will be a thrill, especially the high content wolfdog.
 But you should know that even on the interactive tour – the wolfdog may not approach, despite the fact you have been given food to offer.
 So keep your expectations in check.
 There is no cuddling or touching of the wolfdogs, but you will leave much better informed.

 I’ve just scratched the surface of some of the fun things you can do in Calgary.
 A book published in December 2020 – 111 Places in Calgary That You Must Not Miss, will open your eyes to even more things to see and do than I have mentioned in the post.

-- Go bobsledding at Calgary Olympic Park.
+Go bobsledding at Calgary Olympic Park.
 Expect to scream as you reach speeds of 95 km/hour.
 Or do their monster zipline!
-This ranks in the top few of fun things to do in Calgary.
+This ranks near the top of fun things to do in Calgary.

 Where to stay in Calgary

-There are lots of hotels in the downtown core – and from there it’s easy to explore much of the city on foot, bike or scooter.
+There are lots of hotels in the downtown core – and from there it’s easy to explore much of the city on foot, bike or on a scooter.

 Suggestions include the following.

 Hotel Le Germain Calgary is a centrally located boutique hotel with a fitness centre located across the street from the Calgary Tower.